-Revenue generated for the three months period amounts ₱11.8M.This was from Hospital fees and sales of medicines.
+Revenue generated for the three months period amounts ₱35.5M.
+This was from Hospital fees and sales of medicines, net of discounts.
+This increased by 201%.
+The Company is in its second year of operation, revenues are expected to be higher compared to its first year of operation in 2021.

-Cost of sales and services for the three months period ended March 31, 2021 amounted to ₱27.6M, This was directly associated with the company's start of operation.
-Cost of sales and services consists mainly of materials and supplies, depreciation, salaries and wages, utilities, professional fees etc.
+Cost of sales and services for the three months period ended March 31, 2022 amounted to ₱36M.
+This increased by 31% in direct association with the increase in revenue in the first quarter of 2022 compared to first quarter of 2021.
+The major component of the cost of sales and services are medicines and supplies, depreciation, salaries and wages, utilities, professional fees and housekeeping.

-Operating expenses increased by 36%.
-The increase was attributable to the increase in depreciation, security services, taxes and licenses, repairs and maintenance, amortization, bank services charges, director's allowance, training and development and miscellaneous expenses.
+Operating expenses increased by 37%.
+The increase was primarily attributable to the increase in salaries and wages, taxes and licenses, security services, taxes and licenses, repairs and maintenance, office supplies, statutories, meetings and conferences, transportation and travel, professional fee and credit losses.